UncreatedStaff/Uncreated.UI/README.md

 ```

 ### Using Custom Data
-Data can be gotten, added, or removed using the static helper functions in `UnturnedUIDataSource`.
+Data can be accessed, added, or removed using the static helper functions in `UnturnedUIDataSource`.
 ```cs
 // in a UI class
 public void OnSomethingHappened(Player player)